alan-turing-institute/AutisticaCitizenScience/project-management/FocusGroups/FocusGroup-SummaryReview-Guidelines.md

 This document contains guidelines for reading the summary of the focus group you participated in September or October 2019.
 The summary has been sent to you in a separate document by email.

-We estimate that reading the summary document will take up to two hours of your time.
 We will pay all insight group member £30 to compensate them for this work.

 You will be paid whether or not you ask us to make any changes.